 8. EverBank Yield Pledge Checking Review

 Why: This account charges no monthly service fees and doesn’t have a minimum balance requirement to earn interest.
-The minimum amount to open is $1,500, for which customers can earn interest at a base 0.30% APY.
-The NSF fee is $30.
+The minimum amount to open is $5,500, for which customers can earn interest at a base 0.25% APY.

-Review: The $1,500 minimum opening deposit and $30 NSF fee pushed this checking account lower in our rankings, but if you are looking for a fairly liquid place to park your cash, this product is a smart option.
-Though the base rate is 0.30% APY, the Yield Pledge checking account from EverBank is currently offering several tiered introductory rates, such as 1.40% APY for the first six months on balances up to $100,000, and first-year APYs starting at 0.85% on balances below $10,000.
+Review: The $5,000 minimum opening deposit pushed this checking account lower in our rankings, but if you are looking for a fairly liquid place to park your cash, this product is a smart option.
+Though the base rate is 0.25% APY, the Yield Pledge checking account from EverBank is currently offering a 1.21% APY introductory rate for the first year on balances up to $250,000.
+After the first year, tiered rates apply to your balance.